 Parkinson’s observations have come to be known as Parkinson’s Law, which over time and within the productivity realm looks and sounds like this:

 “Work expands so as to fill the time available for its completion.”

 Essentially, this means that demand upon a resource tends to expand to match the supply of the resource.
 The reverse is never true.
 No matter which way you look at it or say it, this law gives incredible power to procrastinators.

-So, I encourage you.
-Please, procrastinate.
+Please, stop worrying about being a procrastinator.
 At least just sometimes.
 If you wait until the last minute, it only takes a minute to do.